 If you’re extreme in your desire to save, you can even wait to have Thanksgiving dinner the day after.
 You simply postpone your trip to the supermarket until items go on clearance that Friday.

-The cost of Thanksgiving dinner can be high.
-The turkey alone can cost around $20.
-The basic components of a full Thanksgiving meal for a small family costs around $50, according to a study done by the American Farm Bureau Federation.
+The cost of Thanksgiving dinner can be high in a regular year, but this year food prices are up 4.5% alone, according to the Consumer Price Index.
+The turkey alone can cost around $20 and more than $30 for a big one.
+This year, due to pandemic related supply chain issues and worker shortages, turkeys are expected to be as much as 10%-12% more expensive than last year, according to ABC News.
+The basic components of a full Thanksgiving meal for a small family costs around $50, according to a prior study done by the American Farm Bureau Federation.
+However, this year, the Federation predicts that the cost of the same dinner has gone up by 5%, the highest it has been in a long time.
 The basic components named in the study include a small turkey, stuffing, sweet potatoes, dinner rolls, frozen peas, cranberries, a half-pound of carrots and celery and pumpkin pie ingredients.

 The problem is that families hosting large dinners with extended family will need much more food.
 Modern Thanksgiving dinners will also include dishes adapted for various dietary preferences.
 In reality, Americans spend double that on Thanksgiving, minus travel costs.

 Here’s the estimated cost of other popular Thanksgiving ingredients: